IdoLeshkowitz/maya/README.md

 # Research Participation App

 ## Description
-This repository contains a research participation app that enables tested participants to engage with the study.
-The app serves as a platform for participants to actively take part in the research study conducted by the Department of Computer Science.
+This repository contains a research app, allowing tested participants to engage and take part in the study conducted by the Department of Computer Science In the Hebrew University.

 ## Technologies Used
 - **Next.js**: The app is built using Next.js, a popular React framework that ensures efficient rendering and provides a seamless user experience.